lapatel22/ChIP-wrangler-repo/README.md

  - biological replicate:
  - IP: antibody target, or `input`
  - control: fill in TRUE/FALSE if a sample is a control
+ - condition: the description of treatment conditions.
+ChIP-wrangler uses this to match IPs

 User must specify these columns so that ChIP-wrangler knows what samples to use as a reference when normalizing, which samples are inputs, etc.